 You are entitled to provide evidence in support of your case.
 This could be documents such as letters from your GP, emails asking for training, or examples of how your employer has dealt with similar problems in the past.

 You can also ask people to provide statements in support of your case.
 Your employer is not allowed to victimize them if they do.
 You are not allowed to force people to help you, but if they are prepared to help, they are protected by law against discrimination later or adverse action latter

 Be truthful, show contrition

 Answer all the questions, in a transparent way, be truthful, show contrition if the circumstances require it, do not apologize if you haven’t done anything wrong.
 Some employees apologize just hoping they keep their job, and the Employer seizes on this to dismiss them.

-Its hard for me to give any detailed commentary or specific advice as everybody’s circumstances are different, your welcome to call us, get advice, don’t think they (the employer) cannot survive without you, that your smarter than them, I’ve got that job until I win tattslotto or retire.
-Companies are dictatorships, they are not democracies, where everybody gets a vote, even government departments have someone at the top who take the decision.
+Its hard for me to give any detailed commentary or specific advice as everybody’s circumstances are different.
+Your welcome to call us, get advice.
+Don’t think they (the employer) cannot survive without you, that your smarter than them, I’ve got that job until I win tattslotto or retire.
+Companies are dictatorships, they are not democracies.
+Where everybody gets a vote, even government departments have someone at the top who takes the decision.